material-components/material-components-web/packages/mdc-menu/README.md

 Event Name | Data | Description
 --- | --- | ---
-`MDCSimpleMenu:selected` | `{detail: {item: HTMLElement, index: number}}` | Used to indicate when an element has been selected.
+`MDCMenu:selected` | `{detail: {item: HTMLElement, index: number}}` | Used to indicate when an element has been selected.
 This event also includes the item selected and the list index of that item.
-`MDCSimpleMenu:cancel` | none | Event emitted when the menu is closed with no selection made (e.g. if the user hits `Esc` while it's open, or clicks somewhere else on the page).
+`MDCMenu:cancel` | none | Event emitted when the menu is closed with no selection made (e.g. if the user hits `Esc` while it's open, or clicks somewhere else on the page).